xcheng85/tennis-shop-app/README.md

 set default path for the route

+route path: order of specific

+navigate declarative vs imperatively

+delarative: in the route module
+imperative: in the component
+Router service injected

+routerLinkActive directive: (sytle directive)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.